malaybaku/VmmJekyllTest/pages/english/tips/change_textures.md

 {% include docimg.html file="./images/tips/img_tips_10_change_texture.png" %}

-When you want to recover the setting as default, remove `key.png` and `pad.png`.
+When you want to recover the setting as default, remove image files and restart VMagicMirror.